 - The requested length of stay for the course of treatment.

 UM services help determine whether certain procedures and services meet the clinical guidelines and medical necessity criteria for coverage under your health plan.
-UM services can also help identity members for Care Management programs that may be available under their health plan.
+UM services can also help identify members for Care Management programs that may be available under their health plan.

 Active Health Management is committed to treating your information with care and respect and managing our utilization review program in a manner which is compliant with applicable State and Federal laws.
 Active Health Management's Utilization Review program is accredited by Utilization Review Accreditation Commission (URAC).